There are two parts to mapping a route:

 Let’s start with number one, drawing a line.
 VoiceMap uses the line to measure distances, and an accurate line gives you accurate talk times and word counts.
 It’s best to imagine listeners following it more or less exactly.
 (They might!
 Automatic GPS playback doesn’t require them to keep checking the map, but the route line is displayed in the VoiceMap app, when listeners are out doing a tour.)

-A basic route line #
+A basic route line for walking tours #

 Let’s start with a walking tour.
 It’s VoiceMap’s most popular transport type and it only requires a basic line.

 There are a few rules of thumb for walking tours: